Wheely: Privacy

 Due to its pro-data privacy stance, Wheely has in the past refused to hand over requests for passenger or journey data to governments.
 In 2020, the Moscow Department of Transportation demanded that Wheely begins sharing real-time journey data from all the vehicles on its platform.
 Wheely filed an official complaint with the UK's Information Commissioner's Office, as fulfilling the request would have violated Wheely's General Data Protection Regulation (GDPR) obligations.

 Wheely was the only ride-hail company to not provide this data about customers in Russia, which led to a three-month suspension of their Russian subsidiary.
-Wheely's website offers a page "debunking" official arguments for why the data should have been handed over.
+Wheely's website includes a page refuting the Moscow Department of Transportation's rationale for requesting the data.